kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

 3. Resource-Level Acceptance : The Gateway Controller must validate and "accept" the resource (all listeners are valid, etc.).

+!!! note Partial ListenerSet Acceptance
-!!! note A ListenerSet can be Accepted overall even if one of its individual listeners is in conflict with another set.
+    A ListenerSet can be Accepted overall even if one of its individual listeners is in conflict with another set.
 In this case, only the non-conflicting listeners are "Programmed" into the data plane.

 ### Gateway Status
 The parent `Gateway` status reports the number of successful attached listeners to `.status.attachedListenerSets`.